heavyai/pymapd/docs/source/index.rst

 ======

 The pymapd client interface provides a python DB API 2.0-compliant `MapD`_ interface.
-In addition, it provides methods to get results in the Apache Arrow-based GDF format for efficient data interchange.
+In addition, it provides methods to get results in the `Apache Arrow`_ -based GDF format for efficient data interchange.

 .. code-block:: python